TwoAbove/noita-tools/README.md

 - `--cores`: default `os.cpus()`.
 The amount of threads to use.
 - `--userId`: The user to connect as.
 - `--exit` default `false`.
 Add if you want the worker to exit if there are no more jobs.
+- `--minRunTime` default `0`.
+This minimum amount of time (in seconds) that the worker will run for.
+If there are no more jobs, it will exit after this time.
+A value of 0 means that this is disabled.

 ## Technical details and implementation details that I found interesting